You are here

 You can ask the court to cancel the establishment of paternity only within one year from when you signed the form.
 And only if you can prove that the other parent did something wrong to get you to sign the form, like:

-• the mother lied and said you are the father; this is “fraud.”
+• The mother lied and said you are the father (“fraud”).

-• the other parent forced you to sign the form; this is “duress” or illegal pressure.
+• The other parent forced you to sign the form (“duress” or illegal pressure).

-• a paternity test proves that the man on the Voluntary Acknowledgment of Parentage cannot be the child’s biological father, or the mother was sure no one else could be the father but she was wrong; these are “material mistakes of fact.”
+• A paternity test proves that the man on the Voluntary Acknowledgment of Parentage cannot be the child’s biological father.
+Or, the mother was sure no one else could be the father but she was wrong(“material mistakes of fact”).

 If you need the court to cancel the Acknowledgment after the 60 days, talk to a lawyer.